 6) Suave Shirts

 If you’ve ever wished you could look like your dad, this summer is your opportunity.
-Bowling shirts are hot right now, and the more tasteless they are, the better.
+Hawaiian shirts are hot right now, and the more tasteless they are, the better.
 Some trends need to be approached with a sense of humor, and this is one of them.
 Madiba prints have made it onto several runways this year, from Dolce and Gabbana to Dsquared2.
 The more Seventies your shirt is, the better, so you’ll have to develop a stomach for orange and chocolate hues.
 Yes, we mean at the same time.
 Green and red are equally trendy, but those palettes will shatter if the rest of your outfit doesn’t sing.
 Emphasize your main hue with the right shades, shoes, and hats.
 The trendiest bowling shirts are oversized and tucked in.
 Yes.
 Tucked.
 Sorry, boys.

 This isn’t an investment piece, which is just as well because you won’t get away with wearing such a bold design more than twice.
 Go crazy, but stick to a small budget.